rickloader/NewForestRouteV3/Readme for Users.txt

 	In addition to the main line, several subsidiary routes are partly represented. e.g the Great Western Didcot Newbury and Southampton, the Somerset and Dorset to Templecombe and the Salisbury line as far as Romsey.
 	Southampton Docks has  reduced trackwork.
 The existing track shapes are not adequate, and the 1000 points needed for accuracy would overload the tile.
 	The period is set around 1958 but would be valid from the late `30s when Brockenhurst was remodelled, to 1964 when the old Ringwood line closed, and possibly electrification in `67.
-This version has scenery between Winchester and Wareham.
+This version has scenery between Basingstoke and Weymouth.
 Elsewhere scenery is minimal but it is included so that trains may run over the complete network .
 In V4 I hope to complete the rest of the scenery
 Timetable

 	The route focus is on OpenRails timetable mode.
 The aim is to simulate the complete network of services.
 Locomotives follow a complete “Duty” .Leaving the loco  shed  they pick up stock, run the service, dispose of stock, and finally retire to shed .